cosmos/sdk-tutorials/academy/golang-intro/5_arrays.md

 In this section, arrays and slices are introduced.

 ## Arrays

 In Go, the size of an array is a part of the type.
-Therefore arrays have a fixed size.
+Therefore, arrays have a fixed size.
 The declaration has the following syntax:

 ```golang
 var array [size]type